About the Program

 Upon successful completion of this program graduate student interns will be awarded a M.S. in Nutrition and Dietetics and be eligible to take the Registration Exam for Dietitians (R.D.
 Exam).

-We will begin reviewing applications for the “second round” of our application process on a first come, first serve basis.
-All applications for consideration must be received by Friday, April 27.
-You must have a current verification statement or intent to complete form (graduating in May 2018), have a minimum of a 3.0 GPA, and have taken coursework within the last five years.
+To qualify as an applicant you must have a current verification statement or intent to complete form (graduating in May 2020), have a minimum of a 3.0 GPA, and have taken coursework within the last five years.
 The GRE exam is not required.

-The program begins May 21, 2018, with a three-day orientation on campus.
+The program begins May 18, 2020, with a three-day orientation on campus.
 Students must identify experienced Registered Dietitians with at least one year of experience) willing to fulfill the role of preceptors and the sites needed to meet the required 1,200 hours of supervised practice.
-Students are strongly discouraged from contacting RDNs and facilities affiliated with traditional dietetic internships.